keybase/client/go/saltpack/specs/saltpack_encryption.md

 We might be concerned about reusing the same nonce for each recipient here.
 For example, a recipient key could show up more than once in the recipients list.
-However, note that all the recipient boxes contain the same keys, and all the authenticator boxes in a given payload packet contain the same hash.
+However, note that all the recipient boxes contain the same keys, and all the authenticator boxes related to a given payload packet contain the same hash.
 So if the same recipient shows up twice, we'll produce identical boxes for them the second time.

 Besides avoiding nonce reuse, we also want to prevent abuse of the decryption key.
 Alice might use Bob's public key to encrypt many kinds of messages, besides just SaltPack messages.
 If Mallory intercepted one of these, she could assemble a fake SaltPack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
-If we used a random nonce transmitted in the message header, Mallory could pick the nonce to fit the intercepted box.
+If we used a random nonce transmitted in the message header, Mallory could choose the nonce to match an intercepted box.
 Using the `P` prefix instead makes this attack difficult.
 Unless Mallory can compute enough hashes to find one with a specific 16-byte prefix, she can't control the nonce that Bob uses to decrypt.